Analyzing Code Chain New Continent (NASDAQ:CCNC) and BAIYU (NASDAQ:BYU)

 |N/A

+34.8% of Code Chain New Continent shares are owned by institutional investors.
+Comparatively, 0.2% of BAIYU shares are owned by institutional investors.
+16.3% of Code Chain New Continent shares are owned by insiders.
+Comparatively, 0.9% of BAIYU shares are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

-This table compares Code Chain New Continent and BAIYU’s top-line revenue, earnings per share and valuation.
+This table compares Code Chain New Continent and BAIYU’s revenue, earnings per share and valuation.

 |Gross Revenue